KarthikSunkari/Public-Forum/README.md

 # Public-Forum
-Web application of a discussion forum.
+A simple Web application for a discussion forum.